PiggyPieInTheSky/StatsAD/docs/source/exp.chigira.rst

 - The resulting eigenvector is the first *principal component*.

-- A principal component is the linear combination of the original series with eigenvectors as the weights.

 - The 2nd (or 3rd, 4th, ...) largest variance is the eignvalue of the variance-covariance matrix based on the residual data that the previous principal component(s) cannot explain.

-- Principal components (eigenvectors) are sometimes refered to as *factor loadings* in other fields of studies.
+- Principal components (eigenvectors) are sometimes referred to as *factor loadings* in other fields of studies.

 - Principal components are `orthonormal <https://en.wikipedia.org/wiki/Orthonormality>`_, i.e. the dot product is 0 between any two and is 1 with itself.